 Below are the most practical, evidence-informed benefits.
 Use them as talking points with a partner or as a checklist when choosing a product.

 Even small dryness can create hot spots and micro-irritations.
-A pea-size amount of water based lubricants often prevents that, especially at the start before natural wetness ramps up.
+A pea-sized amount of water based lubricants often prevents that, especially at the start, before natural wetness ramps up.

-When you’re recovering from irritation, postpartum changes, or perimenopausal dryness, a gentle water based lubricant personal formula eases contact and reduces sting.
+When you’re recovering from irritation, postpartum changes, or perimenopausal dryness, a gentle water-based lubricant personal formula eases contact and reduces sting.
 Many clinicians recommend lubricants alongside moisturizers for comfort during sex.
-ACOG+1

 Aligns with U.S. safety standards

-Latex and polyisoprene condoms do best with water based lubricants.
+Latex and polyisoprene condoms do best with water-based lubricants.
 Silicone toys may get tacky with silicone lube; water-based is the safe universal match if you’re unsure.
-Cleveland Clinic

-Simple rule: water for everything; silicone only if you know your toy and you want longer glide.
+Water for everything; silicone only if you know your toy and you want a longer glide.

 Easier cleanup